aws-samples/eks-workshop/content/beginner/150_spotnodegroups/deployapp.md

 draft: false
 ---

 We are redesigning our Microservice example and want our frontend service to be deployed on Spot Instances when they are available.
-We will ensure that the NodeJS and crystall backend services are deployed on On-Demand Instances.
+We will ensure that the NodeJS and crystal backend services are deployed on On-Demand Instances.
 We will use Node Affinity in our manifest file to configure this.

 #### Configure Node Affinity for the services